makubacki/tianocore.github.io/SoftFeatureFreeze.md

 # What is the soft feature freeze?

 The soft feature freeze is the beginning of the stabilization phase of edk2's development process.
-By the date of the soft feature freeze,  developers must have sent their patches to the mailing list **and** received positive maintainer reviews (`Reviewed-by` or `Acked-by` tags).
+By the date of the soft feature freeze, developers must have sent their pull requests to the edk2 repository **and** received maintainer review approval.
 This means that features, and in particular non-trivial ones, must have been accepted by maintainers before the soft freeze date.

 Between the soft feature freeze and the [hard feature freeze](HardFeatureFreeze), previously reviewed and unit-tested features may be